writers empowered by support and participation in our activities

 September 15 – October 15.
 International agenda of cultural and literary events organized by our Cultural Ambassadors in different cities around the world during the celebration of the Hispanic Heritage Month.

-The first edition of this event took place on October 15-19, 2018 with the support of the Miami-Dade County Cultural Affairs, the Miami-Dade Hispanic Affairs Advisory Board, the Office of Community Advocacy, the State of Florida, Embajadores del Arte y Museo Empresarial y Cultural de Colombia.
+Don’t miss our 2nd annual Hispanic Book Fair on October 2-4, 2019 with the support of the Miami-Dade County Cultural Affairs, the Miami-Dade Hispanic Affairs Advisory Board, the Office of Community Advocacy, the State of Florida, Embajadores del Arte y Museo Empresarial y Cultural de Colombia.
 We celebrate the literature of 23 Spanish speaking countries throughout a participative book fair opened to public.

 The purpose of our FILH project is to support the work of writers, poets, composers, and journalists that carry out their jobs in the United States and other countries other than their country of origin, while promoting the cultural and natural heritage of the Spanish speaking countries.